kcarnold/cs344/static/forums.md

 ## Week 7

+This week, we're reviewing and consolidating what we've learned about modeling and learning by gradient descent, and (if all goes well) applying it to a new task (recommending stuff to people).

 -   **Reading**: as mentioned in class, we're taking a week off from the Fast.ai grind.
 Instead:

     -   If you didn't get to chapter 8 last week, get to it sometime this week.